buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ## 3.1.2 attribute

-definition from ISO iso 10303-11, chapter  9.2.1. unit of information within an entity, defined by a particular type or reference to a particular entity
+definition from ISO iso 10303-11, chapter  9.2.1: Unit of information within an entity, defined by a particular type or reference to a particular entity

 > NOTE There are three kinds of attributes: direct attributes, inverse attributes and derived attributes.